clawpack/doc/doc/googleearth_plotting.rst

 On OSX, the GDAL library can also be installed through MacPorts or Homebrew.

-Depending on your installation, you may also need to set the environment variable 'GDAL_DATA' to point to the directory containing the projection files (e.g.  gcs.cvs, epsg.wkt, and so on) needed to georeference and warp your PNG images.
+Depending on your installation, you may also need to set the environment variable `GDAL_DATA` to point to the directory containing the projection files (e.g.  gcs.cvs, epsg.wkt, and so on) needed to georeference and warp your PNG images.
 For example, in Anaconda Python, these support files are installed under the `share/gdal`